 Emmons-Sheepshead Bay Development LLC, the owner of 49 unsold condominium units on Emmons Avenue in Brooklyn, New York, filed for Chapter 11 protection yesterday in Brooklyn.

 The units at the waterfront project are worth $14 million according to the petition.
 Debt, almost all secured, is more than $32 million.
-TD Bank NA (TD) is the principal lender.
+TD Bank NA (TD:US) is the principal lender.

 The filing was precipitated by foreclosure, according to a court paper.
 A slowdown in sales “completely deprived it of cash flow,” the company said in a court filing.